Configuring an SFTP server based on CentOS 7

 -

-Make sure the output of the previous command matches the following lines:
+Make sure the output matches the following:

 HostKey /etc/ssh/ssh_host_rsa_key HostKey /etc/ssh/ssh_host_ecdsa_key HostKey /etc/ssh/ssh_host_ed25519_key SyslogFacility AUTHPRIV AuthorizedKeysFile .ssh/authorized_keys PasswordAuthentication no ChallengeResponseAuthentication no GSSAPIAuthentication yes GSSAPICleanupCredentials no UsePAM yes X11Forwarding yes AcceptEnv LANG LC_CTYPE LC_NUMERIC LC_TIME LC_COLLATE LC_MONETARY LC_MESSAGES AcceptEnv LC_PAPER LC_NAME LC_ADDRESS LC_TELEPHONE LC_MEASUREMENT AcceptEnv LC_IDENTIFICATION LC_ALL LANGUAGE AcceptEnv XMODIFIERS Subsystem sftp /usr/libexec/openssh/sftp-server Match User fuser ForceCommand internal-sftp PasswordAuthentication no ChrootDirectory /var/sftp PermitTunnel no AllowAgentForwarding no AllowTcpForwarding no X11Forwarding no